ewhicher/matter/content/collections/pages/opportunity-lab.md

     content:
       -
         type: text
         text: 'New markets, new products, new ways of working - the opportunity lab is a catalyst for proactive action.
-Take the guesswork out of your where to focus your energy and resources, to move purposefully toward sustainable growth.'
+Take the guesswork out of where to focus your energy and resources, and move purposefully toward sustainable growth.'
 more_text:
   -
     type: heading